Sitka, Alaska: Geography

 According to the United States Census Bureau, the borough is the largest incorporated city by area in the U.S., with a total area of 4811 sqmi, of which 2870 sqmi is land and 1941 sqmi, comprising 40.3%, is water.
 As a comparison, this is almost four times the size of the state of Rhode Island.

 Sitka displaced Juneau, Alaska, as the largest incorporated city by area in the United States upon the 2000 incorporation with 2874 sqmi of incorporated area.
 Juneau's incorporated area is 2717 sqmi.
-Jacksonville, Florida, is the largest city in area in the contiguous 48 states at 758 sqmi.